 Since being elected, Sheriff Conway has seen the sheriff’s office grow from a staff of 320 to over 700.
 He reinstated the Fugitive Unit to Field Operations in 1997 to apprehend the most dangerous and elusive criminals.
 In 2009, he established the 287(g) federal immigration program, which allows specially trained deputies, under the supervision of U.S. Immigration and Customs Enforcement, to identify and place detainers on illegal immigrants arrested in Gwinnett County, leading to a substantial reduction in the jail population.

-Recent projects include an expansion of the county jail approved by voters in 2002, and the start of Operation Second Chance – a program that pulls dogs from the euthanasia line at Gwinnett Animal Control and puts them with an inmate for obedience training.
-The dogs are then adopted by loving families.
-The program is at no cost to the taxpayers with the majority of the cost funded by the Society of Humane Friends.
-Operation Second Chance gives the inmates and the dogs a second chance at life.
+Other projects include an expansion of the county jail approved by voters in 2002 and the start of Operation Second Chance – a program that rescues dogs from the euthanasia line at Gwinnett County Animal Welfare and Enforcement Center and places them with inmates for volunteer led obedience training in preparation for adoption to the general public.
+The program is at no cost to taxpayers with the majority of the cost funded by the Society of Humane Friends of Georgia.
+Since its inception in 2010, Operation Second Chance has rescued hundreds of dogs.
+In 2013, the program added cats to the rescue effort.

 In 2011, Sheriff Conway partnered with the United Way of Metropolitan Atlanta to form the Gwinnett Reentry Intervention Program (GRIP).
 This program strives to reduce jail recidivism by pairing individuals exiting incarceration with community resources to assist them in becoming self-sufficient.
 The program provides them access to resources such as shelter, drug treatment, job skills training, mental health treatment, employment and permanent housing.